justinmtech/The-Wild/README.txt

 # Accounts

 Upon the game opening, it will ask you for a username.
 If you type a username that has data saved in player-data, it will load it.
-If there is no saved game for that username, it will create a new character.
+If there's no saved game for that username, it will create a new character.

 # Commands